How to Become a Data Analyst in Malaysia

 Apply to data analyst jobs.

 There is a vast selection of data analyst jobs you can apply for.
 Some of these include researcher, database administrator, data and analytics manager, digital marketing manager, statistician, transportation logistics, business analyst, systems analyst, and health care analyst, among others.
 McKinsey & Co. says that demand for these roles may outpace the estimated data professionals supply by 50% or 60%, meaning that it will be harder to fill these jobs.
 Nevertheless, the data analyst salary starts at $65,236, according to Indeed.
+There are also numerous job opportunities for data analysts in Malaysia, driven by the country’s growing demand for data analytics professionals.

 Once you begin applying for jobs, get ready to be interviewed.
 Every company has its own interviewing methodologies, but you should know how to answer some commonly asked questions.